kubeslice-ent/egs-installation/README.md

 3. **🌐 Kubernetes Access:**
    - Confirm that you have administrative access to the necessary Kubernetes clusters and the appropriate `kubeconfig` files are available.

+4. **✅ EGS Preflight Check Script:**
+   - Run the **EGS Preflight Check Script** to ensure that your environment meets the installation requirements.
+     - Refer to the [EGS Preflight Check Documentation](https://github.com/kubeslice-ent/egs-installation?tab=readme-ov-file#egs-preflight-check-script) for detailed instructions.

 ---

 ### 🛠️ Installation Steps